kubeflow/kubeflow/components/centraldashboard/README.md

 Client side code resides in the [public](./public) directory.
 Client components are written using the [Polymer 3](https://polymer-library.polymer-project.org/3.0/docs/about_30) web components library.
 All Polymer components should be written under the [public/components](./public/components) directory.
-You may use the [inline style](https://polymer-library.polymer-project.org/3.0/docs/first-element/step-2) for creating your Shadow DOM, or seperate your
+You may use the [inline style](https://polymer-library.polymer-project.org/3.0/docs/first-element/step-2) for creating your Shadow DOM, or separate your
-CSS and HTML in seperate files.
+CSS and HTML in separate files.
 We currently support [Pug](https://pugjs.org/api/getting-started.html) templating for external markup.
 See [main-page.js](public/components/main-page.js) for an example.